top of page

 Taking a closer look: Emma examines the beads for micro-wear traces and tool manufacturing marks.

-Over the coming months we’ll be sharing updates on our methods, discoveries, challenges, and surprises from the workshop and the lab.
-If you’re curious about ancient craft, prehistoric technology, or the people who shaped the Neolithic world through tiny details, follow along—we’re just getting started.
+Over the coming months we’ll be sharing updates from the workshop and the lab, so if you’re curious about ancient crafts, prehistoric technology, and the people who shaped their Neolithic world through tiny details, we look forward to you following along and are excited to see where the journey takes us!

 bottom of page